tdebella/hangman-game/README.md

 - Total number of guesses before the player won or lose ||
 - Current progress

 #### Rule
-    - we need at least 2 players with different roles
+   We need at least 2 players with different roles

 #### Two main steps in creating the game:
-  - build the structure - create the static version of the app
-  - add functionalities - identify what state wee need
+   Build the structure - create the static version of the app Add functionalities - identify what state wee need

 ### Challenge/Task: